yehia67/documentation/getting-started/0.1/network/nodes.md

 # Nodes

 **Nodes are the core of an IOTA network.
 They run the [node software](root://node-software/0.1/introduction/overview.md) that gives them read and write access to the [Tangle](../network/the-tangle.md).
-Like any [distributed system](https://en.wikipedia.org/wiki/Distributed_computing), the nodes in an IOTA network are connected to others called neighbors so they can gossip information among each other.
+Like any [distributed system](https://en.wikipedia.org/wiki/Distributed_computing), nodes are connected to others called neighbors to form an IOTA network.
 When one node, no matter where it is in the world, receives a [transaction](../transactions/transactions.md), it will try to forward it to all its neighbors.
 This way, all nodes eventually validate all transactions and store them in their local copy of the [Tangle](../network/the-tangle.md) called a ledger.**

 ## How nodes work